-Living benthic foraminiferal faunas from Storfjorden "sea ice factory" were studied in order to determine the response of foraminiferal communities to the major driving factors controlling the sea bottom ecology in this area.
-The benthic ambient conditions were further connected to Brine-enriched Shelf Waters (BSW) production and persistence and indirectly to first year sea ice formation.
-The influence of the BSW persistence on benthic foraminiferal assemblages was identified on the
+Living benthic (rose Bengal stained) foraminiferal faunas from Storfjorden "sea ice factory" were studied in order to determine the response of foraminiferal communities to the major driving factors controlling the sea bottom ecology in this area (e.g. bottom water properties, sediment characteristics, organic matter quantity and composition, sediment oxygen profiles, pH).

+590 The benthic ambient conditions were further connected to Brine-enriched Shelf Waters (BSW) and indirectly to sea ice production.

-- 575 base of characteristic faunas inhabiting the two deep basins and the sill of the fjord.
+The influence of the BSW persistence on benthic foraminiferal assemblages was identified on the base of characteristic faunas inhabiting the two deep basins and the sill of the fjord.
 At these sites, BSW are respectively trapped for a long part of the year or overflow during the maximum production period.
-The assemblages at these stations are dominated by agglutinated taxa, resulting in high agglutinated/calcareous ratio (A/C).
-The presence of heavily dissolved calcareous tests supports the hypothesis that one of the main responsible for this result is the corrosive character of BSW.
-Also, the chemocline related to BSW presence at the bottom could limit the fresh organic matter flux to the seabed and 580 indirectly influence the assemblages. - In the light of these results, we propose the application of the A/C ratio as a proxy for brine persistence and overflow on historical sedimentary records from Storfjorden, in order to reconstruct past changes in BSW intensity and, by extent, in first year sea ice production.
+The assemblages at these stations are dominated by agglutinated taxa and

+595 the presence of heavily dissolved calcareous tests supports the hypothesis that one of the main responsible for this result is the corrosive character of BSW.
+Also the chemocline related to BSW presence at the bottom could limit the fresh organic matter flux to the seabed and indirectly influence the assemblages.

+These stations have very different faunas if compared to the "inner fjord" where the biozone is characterised by calcareous faunas and in particular by typical glacier proximal species, able to tolerate turbidity caused by glacier-driven sediment input,

+600 and responding to fresh and labile organic matter inputs (summer phytoplankton bloom) to the seafloor after the melting of sea-ice.

+Outside the fjord, the biozone shows species composition partly in common with the "inner fjord" and the "deep basins and sill", suggesting the influence of outflow from the fjord to the Storfjordrenna.
+However, this area is also characterised by the exclusive presence of typical North Atlantic species confirming the strong influence of the NAW in the area.

+605 In the light of these results, the low A/C ratios characterising the "inner fjord" in opposition to the high A/C ratios found in the "deep basins and sill" let suggest the potential use of A/C ratio as a proxy for brine persistence and overflow causing stressful conditions (i.e. acidic waters and low food quality).
+We thus suggest that the A/C proxy can be applied on historical sedimentary records from Storfjorden in order to reconstruct past changes in BSW intensity and, by extent, in sea ice production.

-Supplement
+610 Supplement

-585 Table S1, Table S2, Fig. S1, Fig. S2 as referred in the manuscript can be found in Supplementary Material.
-Scanning electron micrographs (plates) of the most relevant species are shown in Fig. S4 and Fig. S5 in Supplementary Material.
+Table S1, Table S2, Fig. S1, Fig. S2 and Fig. S3 as referred in the manuscript can be found in Supplementary Material.
+Scanning electron micrographs (plates) of the most relevant species are shown in Fig. S4 and Fig. S5 in the Supplementary Material.